Alaska Mental Health Trust Authority

 About the Alaska Mental Health Trust Authority

-The Alaska Mental Health Trust Authority is a state corporation that administers the Mental Health Trust, a perpetual trust created to ensure that Alaska has a comprehensive mental health to serve people experiencing mental illness, intellectual and developmental disabilities, substance use disorders, Alzheimer’s disease and related dementia, and traumatic brain injuries.
-The Alaska Mental Health Trust Authority operates much like a private foundation, using its resources to fund system change, demonstration projects, funding partnerships, technical assistance, and Alaska Mental Health Trust Authority-initiated projects.
-The Alaska Mental Health Trust Authority is fully self-funded and is overseen by a seven-member board of trustees.
+The Alaska Mental Health Trust Authority operates much like a private foundation, using its resources to fund system change, demonstration projects, funding partnerships, technical assistance, and trust-initiated projects.
+The trust is fully self-funded and is overseen by a seven-member board of trustees.